ChatGPT: What’s the fuss?

 ChatGPT, a cutting-edge language model developed by OpenAI, has quickly gained recognition for its ability to process and understand natural language.
 As a result, it has become an invaluable tool for a variety of industries, including the legal sector.

 In the field of eDiscovery, the use of ChatGPT has revolutionized the way that attorneys approach the discovery process.
 With its advanced language processing capabilities, ChatGPT is able to sift through massive amounts of data, including emails, text messages, and social media posts, in a matter of seconds.
 This allows attorneys to quickly identify relevant information, saving both time and money.This is just a third of what the chatbot actually came back with.
 It also included information about the key advantages of using ChatGPT in eDiscovery and final thoughts on how use cases for language models will increase in the future.
 At first glance, it makes sense why some analysts believe this tool could replace humans in higher level roles.
 However, it is important to recognize that although language models such as GPT-3 may prove beneficial – limitations exist.

 Understanding the Limitations

-Models like GPT-3 will need to be trained on specific document sets in order to be useful for a specific organisation’s investigation or case.
+- Models like GPT-3 will need to be trained on specific document sets in order to be useful for a specific organization’s investigation or case.
 This will require a cost-benefit analysis and comparison to tools already deployed, as it will likely require significant training to be useful in this scenario.